 What infrastructure is needed for the Gas-to-Energy project?

-A subsea pipeline is being installed on the seafloor to transport natural gas from the Liza field to an onshore pipeline at the West Coast of the Demerara river.
+A subsea pipeline has been installed on the seafloor to transport natural gas from the Liza field to an onshore pipeline at the West Coast of the Demerara river.
 The onshore pipeline will deliver the gas to an integrated facility at Wales, on the West Bank of Demerara.
 At this facility, a natural gas liquids (NGL) processing plant will treat the gas to remove NGLs for commercialization, and a 300 megawatts (MW) power plant will use the dry gas to generate electricity for domestic use.

 Who is involved?